-The Energy Sector Management Assistance Program (ESMAP) is pleased to announce the launch of the global event designed to demystify GDU, inform and connect stakeholders, and accelerate the uptake of GDU world-wide.
+The Energy Sector Management Assistance Program (ESMAP) launched the first-ever global event designed to demystify GDU, inform and connect stakeholders, and accelerate the uptake of GDU world-wide.

-Pivoting around virtual world tours of installations, masterclasses, and interactive group discussions, the Geothermal Direct Use: Global Forum & Tour (GDU Global) will bring national and industry leaders together to define best practices, frameworks, and a roadmap to establish GDU as a critical source and supply of heat.
+Pivoting around virtual world tours of installations, masterclasses, and interactive group discussions, the Geothermal Direct Use: Global Forum & Tour (GDU Global) brought national and industry leaders together to define best practices, frameworks, and a roadmap to establish GDU as a critical source and supply of heat.